testingisdocumenting/webtau/webtau-docs/znai/HTTP/data-node.md

 `each` to iterate over a list

-:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "groovy each on simple list", bodyOnly: true, title: "List of simple values"}
+:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "each on simple list", bodyOnly: true, title: "List of simple values"}

-:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "groovy each on complex list", bodyOnly: true, title: "List of complex values"}
+:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "each on complex list", bodyOnly: true, title: "List of complex values"}

 # Find

 `find` to find a single value

-:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "groovy find on list", bodyOnly: true}
+:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "find on list", bodyOnly: true}

 and `findAll` to find all the values matching predicate

-:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "groovy findAll on list", bodyOnly: true}
+:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "findAll on list", bodyOnly: true}

 Note: While values inside a predicate are normal values, the result of `find` and `findAll` is still `DataNode`

-:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "groovy find on list of objects", bodyOnly: true}
+:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "find on list of objects", bodyOnly: true}

 # Collect

 Use `collect` to transform a collection of items

-:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "groovy transform list", bodyOnly: true}
+:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "transform list", bodyOnly: true}

 # Combine

 Methods `find` and `collect` can be chained

-:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "groovy findAll, collect, and sum", bodyOnly: true}
+:include-groovy: org/testingisdocumenting/webtau/http/HttpGroovyTest.groovy {entry: "findAll, collect, and sum", bodyOnly: true}